Hotan–Ruoqiang railway

 The Hotan–Ruoqiang (Qakilik) railway or Heruo Railway (和若铁路) is a 825.5 km long railway line connecting the cities of Hotan and Ruoqiang in southern Xinjiang, China that opened on 16 June 2022 with a design speed of 120 km/h.
 It serves over 10 million people with 20 new stations.
 Heruo Railway is part of the Taklimakan Desert railway loop, together with sections of the Southern Xinjiang railway, Kashgar–Hotan railway, and Golmud–Korla railway.

 History

 Construction on the line began in December 2018.
 Tracklaying began in May 2020 and by April 2021, over half the track had been laid.
 On 27 September 2021, the construction of the track was fully completed with the laying of the last length of track.
 Rail welding was completed on 28 October 2021, with track bed tamping and fine adjustment of the line required before scheduled opening of the entire line in 2022.

+On March 12, 2022, the Hotan–Ruoqiang railway passed its dynamic acceptance inspection.
+On June 15, ticket sales for the railway officially began, and on June 16, the line formally commenced operations.